DreamTeamDAT257/dreamteam-project/individual-reflection.md

 ------------------------
 #### Sprint 4

+Didrik Tvedt:

+Now tht we have an MVP i would like to learn more about connecting bigger data sets to the product so that we can create more visualizations.
+I worked with the dropdown menu, trying to make it return the string values so that we later can connect to the database.
+The UI team later changed the design, so this was no longer necessary.
+Furhter i worked with the "database team" to gather all the data in a csv file and formatted this after our needs.
+We have created a good MVP

 Hampus Jansson:
 - I still would like to learn the things i mentioned in earlier sprints better.
 I have also realised that splitting tasks up that depend on each other is difficult, and I would like to learn how to better communicate what you need for your code.
 - In this sprint, I started off by trying to make the dropdown menus return the strings attached to them.
 We later came to the conclusion to create a new dropdown menu that could be implemented in VR, so we decided to drop the task.
 Afterwards I worked together with a team on databases.
 More specifically, we worked on a program that transfers CSV files to JSON files.